Gladwell87901/alx-low_level_programming/0x00-hello_world/README.md

 3. A script that generates the assembly code of a C code and saves to output file

 4. A script that compiles a C file and creates an executable

+5. A script that prints using puts() function